Hello, I bought 30 grams of a six-year-old ginseng on the internet. I have a soxhlete and my questions are:

 1. Specific rate of diffusion of the extractant into the solvent

 Depending on the ratio of the affinity of the extracted substance to the extracted material / its affinity for the solvent and on the diffusion rate of the substance in the solvent of the soaked extracted particles, which in turn depends on the molecular weight of the extractant, the viscosity of the solvent and the internal pore size of the extracted particles.
-The property of the Soxlehet extractor is that it allows theoretical 100% extraction even if the ratio of affinities is very poor, ie the extracted material is much more likely to remain bound in the material than it is dissolved in the solvent - only in this case it takes longer.
-In the case of ginseng, fortunately, you do not have to worry about these problems - the active substances in gins are not tightly bound, their molecular weight is low (max 100 Da), and those less polar dissolve at least a bit in that pure water, not to mention mixtures water and alcohol.
+The property of the Soxlehet extractor is that it allows theoretically 100% extraction even if the ratio of affinities is very poor, ie the extracted substance is much more likely to remain bound in the material than dissolved in the solvent - it only lasts longer.
+In the case of ginseng, fortunately, you do not have to worry about these problems - the active substances in the gingiva are not tightly bound, their molecular weight is low (max 100 Da), and those less polar dissolve at least a little in that pure water, not to mention mixtures water and alcohol.

 2. Granulometry of extracted material

 The finer grind, the faster the diffusion out of the particles, but the greater the flow resistance of the column.
 The particle shape also plays its part.
-I'm not a specialist in laboratory methods, but from cell biology I remember a simple rule that at body temperature, diffusion at micrometer distances occurs in fractions of a second, tens of millimeters in seconds, and hundreds of microns in minutes.
-In our specific case of ginseng root, there are three possibilities - to sow the slices there as they are, grind them roughly (perhaps cut them off) or grind them to a fine powder (which is usually done on a coffee grinder with rotating knives, as I have already written in another answer on our site ).
-In this particular case, it would probably be technically optimal to grind as gently as possible with regard to the flow of the cartridge, but if you do not do it on an industrial scale, you do not have to do that - it is almost as good to use the slices as they are.
+I'm not a specialist in laboratory methods, but from cell biology I remember a simple rule that at body temperature, diffusion at micrometer distances takes place in fractions of a second, tens of millimeters in seconds, and hundreds of microns in minutes.
+In our specific case of ginseng root there are three possibilities - to fill the slices there as they are, to grind them roughly (perhaps cut them off) or grind them to a fine powder (which is usually done on a coffee grinder with rotating knives, as I have already written in another answer on our site ).
+In this particular case, it would probably be technically optimal to grind as gently as possible with respect to the flow rate of the patron, but if you do not do it on an industrial scale, you do not have to do that - it is almost as good to use the slices as they are.

 3. Quality of extractor design